 Short soy milk, 24.3g – 6 tsp of sugar

-Pumpkin spice is harder to find in the UK and can be expensive, but you could just make your own instead which will last you all Autumn!
-This recipe on Cooking Lessons from the Kitchn uses ground cinnamon, ground ginger, allspice, ground cloves, ground mace and ground nutmeg.
+Pumpkin spice is harder to find in the UK and can be expensive, but you could just make your own instead which will last you all Autumn just with a few store cupboard spices: ½ tbsp ground cinnamon, 1 tsp ¼ tsp ground ginger, ¼ tsp ground nutmeg, ¼ tsp ground mace and ¼ tsp ground allspice.

 Where are the sweet treats I hear you cry?!